Animal Husbandry

 Being rich in resources, India has a huge potential for developing fisheries, generating employment opportunities, earning foreign exchange and strengthening food security.
 Thus, there are several government schemes to promote fish farming in India.

-Major steps to expand aquaculture across India include:
+Major initiatives to expand aquaculture across India include:

 Centrally Sponsored Scheme